networkx/nx-parallel/CONTRIBUTING.md

 ## Documentation syntax

 For displaying a small note about nx-parallel's implementation at the end of the main NetworkX documentation, we use the `backend_info` [entry_point](https://packaging.python.org/en/latest/specifications/entry-points/#entry-points) (in the `pyproject.toml` file).
-The [`get_info` function](https://github.com/networkx/nx-parallel/blob/main/nx_parallel/utils/backend.py#L8) is used to parse the docstrings of algorithms in nx-parallel and display the nx-parallel specific documentation on the NetworkX's main docs, in the "Additional Backend implementations" box, as shown in the screenshot below.
+The [`get_info` function](https://github.com/networkx/nx-parallel/blob/main/_nx_parallel/__init__.py) is used to parse the docstrings of all the algorithms in nx-parallel and display the nx-parallel specific documentation on the NetworkX's main docs, in the "Additional Backend implementations" box, as shown in the screenshot below.

 ![backend_box_ss](https://github.com/networkx/nx-parallel/blob/main/assets/images/backend_box_ss.png)